nclisg/zenobject/README.md

-Generates Manufacuter Hardwware objects for filling in objects.xml in ZenPacks
+Generates Manufacuter Hardware objects for filling in objects.xml in ZenPacks

 Format csv as follows: